Did the pandemic reshape psychology students’ learning and wellbeing?

 How Student Voice Analytics helps you

 Student Voice Analytics surfaces what matters most for psychology during and beyond COVID-19 by tracking topic volume and sentiment over time, from institution to programme.
-It benchmarks psychology against the wider subject mix, highlights where younger and full‑time cohorts read more negative, and pinpoints assessment clarity issues so teams can act on marking criteria and feedback usefulness.
-You can segment by cohort or site, generate concise, anonymised summaries, and export ready‑to‑use tables and figures to brief programme, quality and wellbeing teams.
+It benchmarks psychology against the wider subject mix, shows where younger and full‑time cohorts report more negative experiences, and pinpoints assessment clarity issues so teams can act on marking criteria and feedback usefulness.

 Request a walkthrough